Quintin castle.Film location from Game Of Thrones. County Down.

 12. Tour the Queen’s palace

 Amble up the hill in the quaint village of Hillsborough to the seat of royalty.
-A tour of Hillsborough Castle guides you through the elegant state rooms, the majestic throne room and graceful drawing room, and reveals stories of its fascinating history.
+A tour of Hillsborough Castle (Currently closed for refurbishment unitil July 2018) guides you through the elegant state rooms, the majestic throne room and graceful drawing room, and reveals stories of its fascinating history.
 The glorious gardens are open all year and are well worth investigating, before descending the hill to one of the many village pubs or restaurants.

 13. Visit Down County Museum